 ACIC is an engineering and technology-based education and research hub located in the heart of downtown Chandler.
-The facility is used to host classes for ASU students and workshops and events for the community, and also houses the Chandler TechShop.
-ACIC is a partnership among the City of Chandler, ASU and TechShop, located at 249 E. Chicago Street, Chandler, Arizona 85255.
+The facility is used to host classes for ASU students and workshops and events for the community.
+ACIC is a partnership among the City of Chandler and ASU, located at 249 E. Chicago Street, Chandler, Arizona 85255.

 Changemaker Central @ ASU is a community of like-minded students that are leading social change in our local and global communities.
 With Changemaker spaces and programs on all four ASU campuses, our student team is prepared to help you navigate the many ways you can make a difference at ASU.

 Covered from floor to ceiling in whiteboards, the Innovation Hub at the Polytechnic campus provides students with ample room to dream big, new ideas and create plans to make those ideas happen.
 The space also allows students the room and tools they need to prototype and build creative projects and features equipment that includes a ShopBot 3-D wood router, Epilog Laser engraver, 3-D printers, a vinyl cutter and a variety of hand tools, among other equipment.